algorithmiaio/dev-center/_pages/integrations/multipartforms.md

 </form>
 ```

 In order to send a multipart form to an Algorithm, you'll create a form handler on some server or service, and use it to pass the request through to an Algorithm.
-The code below uses Python on a Flask server, but this could as easily be a serverless function provider such as Google Cloud Functions, Azure Function Apps, or AWS Lambda.
+The code below uses Python on a Flask server, but this could as easily be NodeJS on a serverless function provider such as Google Cloud Functions, Azure Function Apps, or AWS Lambda.

 Note that we included the API Key as a user-fillable value in the form.
 Another option would be to omit this field and hard-code the API Key into the Python code below.

-We then get the uploaded file from request.files, and put it into our Hosted Data using the Algorithmia client (creating a collection called "temp" if needed).
+We then get the uploaded file from request.files, and put it into our [Hosted Data]({{site.baseurl}}/data/) using the Algorithmia client (creating a collection called "temp" if needed).
 The function uuid4() lets us create a unique name so we don't overwrite any other files.

 Next, we call the Algorithm we want to run -- in this case, ColorfulImageColorization.
 It returns the URI of a file, so we get that via the Algorithmia client, and send it back to the caller as a response.